Real-Time Update: Genius Group Limited (GNS) Stock Navigates the Market with Up-to-Date Data

 Sponsored

-The average price point forecasted by analysts for Genius Group Limited (GNS) is $19.20, which is $12.35 above the current market price.
-The public float for GNS is 10.49M, and currently, short sellers hold a 19.72% ratio of that float.
-The average trading volume of GNS on March 02, 2023 was 18.43M shares.
+The average price predicted by analysts for GNS is $19.20, which is $11.15 above the current price.
+The public float for GNS is 10.49M and currently, short sellers hold a 19.72% ratio of that float.
+The average trading volume of GNS on March 06, 2023 was 19.10M shares.

 GNS) stock’s latest price update

-Genius Group Limited (AMEX: GNS)’s stock price has decreased by -31.93 compared to its previous closing price of 3.57.
-Despite this, the company has experienced a -53.80% fall in its stock price over the last five trading sessions.
+Genius Group Limited (AMEX: GNS)’s stock price has increased by 59.21 compared to its previous closing price of 2.28.
+However, the company has seen a fall of -18.43% in its stock price over the last five trading days.

 Stock Fundamentals for GNS